TomaszKandula/CqrsDemo/README.md

 ## REST API

-In this example all controllers are public.
+In this example all controllers are public following `async/await` pattern.

-__Swagger-UI__ is added for easy API discover: `/swagger`.
+__Swagger-UI__ is added for easy API discovery: `/swagger`.
 Swagger JSON is also available: `/swagger/v1/swagger.json`.

 ## CQRS - MediatR, handlers